 Their socialization programs for children are open to kids aged 3 through 12 and take place at St. Barnabas Episcopal Church in Ardsley.
 These courses use play to teach children conversation, leadership and executive functioning skills, self-regulation, flexible thinking, and initiating and maintaining social interactions.

 The Clubhouse Stars curriculum uses yoga, games, breathing techniques, and role-playing to help kids overcome shyness, social anxiety, and impulsiveness to gain confidence and self-esteem.
-Students will learn how to read social cues, maintain eye contact, and get help with peer conflict and dealing with bullies.
+Students will learn to read social cues, maintain eye contact, and get help with peer conflict and dealing with bullies.

 “When our kids are confident in who they are and can advocate for themselves, or make a nice comment to one another, it’s so nice for us,” said Marks, a White Plains resident who is also certified to teach yoga and Zumba.

 “Our hearts and souls are in this program,” said Reda.
 “We are a place that lets all of our children shine.
 When we see that they’re really getting it, we know we’re doing a good thing with our program.
 They leave feeling successful.”

-Reda and Marks say the stress and overstimulation children face nowadays is overwhelming.
+Reda and Marks say the stress and overstimulation children face nowadays are overwhelming.
 While kids used to have playdates and more time for recreation, they are now overbooked with sports and lessons and pressured to be college-ready and do well on tests.

 Clubhouse Stars’ instructors say the anxieties kids face can start as early as kindergarten.
 One fourth-grader even told Marks his only wish was that he and his friends would pass their standardized tests, while a parent asked Reda how to get her 18-month-old to eat without being in front of the iPad.
 It’s that serious.

 The lack of one-on-one time kids spend together, playing, and being carefree is much more limited.
 But according to Marks, it’s nothing that can’t be fixed by practicing mindfulness.

 “There’s always a solution to a problem,” she told Westchester Woman.
 “Always a way to work it out.”